 Free Downloadable PDF Quilting Tutorial

-If you’d like to see just how I quilted it, I have a downloadable step by step tutorial you can get by clicking here.
-It’ll show you step by step how to quilt this designs.
+If you’d like to see just how I quilted it, I have a downloadable step-by-step tutorial you can get by clicking here.
+It’ll show you step-by-step how to quilt this design.
 I promise it’s much easier than it looks!

 2. Follow the lines…in the fabric, that is.